gohugoio/hugo/docs/content/tools/index.md

 - [hugo-gallery](https://github.com/icecreammatt/hugo-gallery) lets you create an image gallery for Hugo sites.
 - [flickr-hugo-embed](https://github.com/nikhilm/flickr-hugo-embed) prints shortcodes to embed a set of images from an album on Flickr into Hugo.
+- [hugo-openapispec-shortcode](https://github.com/tenfourty/hugo-openapispec-shortcode) A shortcode which allows you to include [Open API Spec](https://openapis.org) (formerly known as Swagger Spec) in a page.

 ----